-Jeff is a forensic video analyst working for a private company in Canada.
+Jeff is a forensic video expert working for a private company in Canada.
 He’s a totally enthusiastic user and when I invited him for an interview, he was very excited to be featured.
 Due to the company policy on testimonials, we had to remove a few details from the public version of the interview.
 But here we go anyways!

 Martino Jerian, Amped Software CEO and Founder